reepay/reepay-woocommerce-subscriptions/readme.txt

 3. For correct plugin operation install and activate Billwerk+ Pay for WooCommerce.
 API keys for both plugins should be the same.

 == Changelog ==
+v 1.2.10 -
+- [Fix] - WooCommerce versions before 8.7 got critical error about "Call to undefined function" when applying coupons.
+- [Fix] - Fixed amount discount from Billwerk coupon did not appear in the initial order of a subscription.

 v 1.2.9.2 -
-* [Fix] - WebHook URL for plain permalink structure
+- [Fix] - WebHook URL for plain permalink structure

 v 1.2.9.1 -
-* [Fix] – Discounts on renewal order was recorded as a negative fee order item.
+- [Fix] – Discounts on renewal order was recorded as a negative fee order item.
 Now, as a discount order item.

 v 1.2.9 -
-* [Improvement] – Enable extra checkbox in WC standard checkout for subscription conditions (WooCommerce Blocks checkout support)
+- [Improvement] – Enable extra checkbox in WC standard checkout for subscription conditions (WooCommerce Blocks checkout support)
-* [Improvement] – Change user role for customers who stop subscribing to a product
+- [Improvement] – Change user role for customers who stop subscribing to a product

 v 1.2.8 -
-* [Fix] - Bug fix WC discount codes on mixed orders
+- [Fix] - Bug fix WC discount codes on mixed orders
-* [Fix] - Bug fix recurrent shipping fee for renewals
+- [Fix] - Bug fix recurrent shipping fee for renewals
-* [Improvement] - Extra checkbox in WC standard checkout for subscription conditions
+- [Improvement] - Extra checkbox in WC standard checkout for subscription conditions

 v 1.2.7 -
-* [Fix] - Missing payment_method_reference data in the Billwerk+ customer_payment_method_added webhook could cause PHP fatal error.
+- [Fix] - Missing payment_method_reference data in the Billwerk+ customer_payment_method_added webhook could cause PHP fatal error.
 Subscriptions would not be created when this happened.
-* [Compatibility] - Billwerk+ Pay version 1.7.7
+- [Compatibility] - Billwerk+ Pay version 1.7.7

 v 1.2.6 -
-* [Improvement] Product name change to "Billwerk+ Subscriptions" to "Billwerk+ Optimize".
+- [Improvement] Product name change to "Billwerk+ Subscriptions" to "Billwerk+ Optimize".
-* [Fix] - Subscription variable product coming in as regular orders.
+- [Fix] - Subscription variable product coming in as regular orders.
-* [Fix] - Missing billing address on split-off subscription orders.
+- [Fix] - Missing billing address on split-off subscription orders.
-* [Fix] - Mixed orders: Deactivating new order emails for subscriptions also deactivates emails for regular orders.
+- [Fix] - Mixed orders: Deactivating new order emails for subscriptions also deactivates emails for regular orders.
-* [Compatibility] - Billwerk+ Pay version 1.7.6
+- [Compatibility] - Billwerk+ Pay version 1.7.6

 v 1.2.5 - Add Bundles support
 v 1.2.4 - Add extra option for emails